doganbros/purpie/README.md

 ## Developer Guide

-You can find the developer guide in [Developer Guide](https://docs.purpie.org/en/latest/09.developer_guide.html)
+You can find the developer guide in [Developer Guide](https://docs.pavilion.network/en/latest/09.developer_guide.html)
 ## Contributing Guideline

 We are open to, and grateful for, any contributions made by the community.
-You can visit our [Contributing Guideline](https://docs.purpie.org/en/latest/10.contribution.html) to learn how to contribute to the project.
+You can visit our [Contributing Guideline](https://docs.pavilion.network/en/latest/10.contribution.html) to learn how to contribute to the project.

 ## Questions and Support

-You can visit [Purpie Docs](https://docs.purpie.org/en/latest) to learn how the project works.
-If you have any questions, you can ask them in [Purpie Community](https://community.purpie.org).
+You can visit [Pavilion Docs](https://docs.pavilion.network/en/latest) to learn how the project works.
+If you have any questions, you can ask them in [Pavilion Community](https://community.pavilion.network).
 ## License

-Purpie is open-source and is released under the[ Apache License 2.0](https://github.com/doganbros/purpie/blob/develop/LICENSE).
+Pavilion is open-source and is released under the[ Apache License 2.0](https://github.com/doganbros/purpie/blob/develop/LICENSE).